2016 Macau Grand Prix

 The 2016 Macau Grand Prix (formally the 63rd Suncity Group Macau Grand Prix – FIA F3 World Cup) was a Formula Three motor race held on 20 November 2016 at the Guia Circuit in Macau.
 The 2016 edition marked the first time the Grand Prix was formally called the FIA F3 World Cup.
 It was also the 63rd running of the event.
 The 15-lap race was won by Carlin driver António Félix da Costa after starting from pole position.
 Felix Rosenqvist finished second for Prema Powerteam and Félix da Costa's teammate Sérgio Sette Câmara came in third.
 Félix Da Costa had won the earlier ten-lap qualification race on Saturday with Callum Ilott second and Sette Cãmara third.

 George Russell won the pole position for the qualification race by setting the fastest lap in the event's second qualifying session but lost the lead to Ilott heading into the first corner.
-The qualification event was neutralised following an accident involving Hongli Ye and Daiki Sasaki, and when the race restarted four laps later, Félix da Costa drafted Ilott and overtook him to take over the lead.
+The qualification event was neutralised following an accident involving Ye Hongli and Daiki Sasaki, and when the race restarted four laps later, Félix da Costa drafted Ilott and overtook him to take over the lead.
 Ilott remained close behind Félix da Costa for the remaining five laps but was unable to reduce the time deficit which would have allowed him to affect an overtaking manoeuvre on him who maintained his advantage to win the qualification race.

 Félix da Costa's qualification race victory ensured that he started from pole position in the main event.
 He lost the lead and fell to third, behind his fast-starting teammate Sette Cãmara and Ilott.
 Félix da Costa was able to reclaim second from Ilott and was 0.7 seconds behind Sette Cãmara before a safety car period neutralised the race.
 He retook first from Sette Cãmara at the lap-seven restart.
 He pulled away from his teammate until a three-lap safety car period reduced his advantage to nothing.
 Félix da Costa fended off an overtaking manoeuvre from Sette Cãmara at the restart to keep first place.
-Rosenqvist overtook Sette Cãmara for second but was unable to draw close enough to affect an pass on Félix da Costa who remained in the lead for the rest of the race to win his second Macau Grand Prix.
+Rosenqvist overtook Sette Cãmara for second but was unable to draw close enough to affect a pass on Félix da Costa who remained in the lead for the rest of the race to win his second Macau Grand Prix.
 There were two lead changes and two yellow flags during the course of the race.